torvalds/linux/Documentation/core-api/cachetlb.rst

 	This time we need to remove the PAGE_SIZE sized translation from the TLB.
-The 'vma' is the backing structure used by Linux to keep track of mmap'd regions for a process, the address space is available via vma->vm_mm.
+The 'vma' is the backing structure used by GNU/Linux to keep track of mmap'd regions for a process, the address space is available via vma->vm_mm.
 Also, one may test (vma->vm_flags & VM_EXEC) to see if this region is executable (and thus could be in the 'instruction TLB' in